syncfusion-content/ej2-angular-docs/ej2-angular/grid/clipboard.md

 # Clipboard in Angular Grid Component

-The clipboard feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid enables copying selected rows or cells to the system clipboard for use in other applications.
+The clipboard feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enables copying selected rows or cells to the system clipboard for use in other applications.
 The grid supports keyboard shortcuts for quick copy operations.

 Interaction keys | Description
 -----|-----